 With the index built and healthy, you can now start building your search interface and test it out, as you go, with data drawn from your index.

-The improvements you can make to your basic search interface are nearly limitless, whether in the user interface functionalities, in the quality of the results or in the way these results are presented.
+The improvements you can subsequently make to your basic search interface are nearly limitless, whether in the user interface functionalities, in the quality of the results or in the way these results are presented.

 At this point, you have a basic, functional search interface with all the necessary components, including everything required to start tracking analytics.
 You should now refer to the Retrieving Results section of the documentation.
-This section includes information on how to alter your queries using Query Pipelines or your search results before they are displayed using the REST Endpoint pipelines.
+This section includes information on how to alter your queries using Query Pipelines or your search results before they’re displayed using the REST Endpoint pipelines.
 You need to be able to index content outside of your Sitecore website(s) and have it displayed in your Coveo for Sitecore search interface?
-The way to achieve this may be found in this section (see Retrieving Results).
+The way to achieve this may be found in this section (see Retrieve Results).

 Query Performance Best Practices

-Waiting upon a search interface to return results is unappealing.
-So, when index size and query rate increase, query performance becomes a prime concern.
+Waiting upon a search interface to return results is unappealing, so when index size and query rate increase, query performance becomes a prime concern.
 Coveo for Sitecore documentation lists dos and don’ts that contract, or lengthen, query times (see Coveo for Sitecore Query Performance Best Practices).

 Improving the Experience

 The Styling the Experience section of the documentation details how you can configure the search interface on a per-tab basis.
 Displaying search results of different types of Sitecore items the same way makes no sense.
 Two articles on result templates explain how you can set up condition-based search result contents.
 Finally, this section guides you in ensuring the search experience you provide your users is consistent with the look and feel of the rest of your site (see Style the Experience).